 3. The amount paid each pay period to each employee or independent contractor;

 4. For each independent contractor or exempt person hired, the regulations further require that the employer keep at the worksite or place of business: a.
-A description of the employers’ business or a contract between the employer and the independent contractor or exempt person; b.
-Forms signed ...
+A description of the employers’ business or a contract between the employer and the independent contractor ...